Tourism in Indonesia: Wellness and spas

-Indonesia has a local tradition of health and beauty treatments.
-However, it was not until 2000s that wellness tourism business has become particularly popular in Java and Bali.
-In 2009 and 2012, Indonesia won international wellness awards as the world's best spa destination.
+Indonesia has a tradition of health and beauty treatments.
+However, the wellness tourism business became particularly popular in Java and Bali in the 2000s.
+In 2009 and 2012, Indonesia won international awards as the best spa destination.

-Traditionally Indonesians—especially in Java and Bali—has developed their own traditional wellness treatment for health, beauty and wellbeing purposes.
-Traditional treatments includes Javanese jamu herbal medicine, also Javanese and Balinese massage.
-Spas, fitness centres, and yoga classes are offered to tourists in major Indonesian cities, especially in Bali, Yogyakarta, Jakarta and Bandung.
-The Tourism Ministry of Indonesia has promoted Indonesia as a spa and wellness destination through various exhibitions.
+Indonesians – especially in Java and Bali – have traditional wellness treatments for health, beauty and wellbeing.
+Such traditional treatments include Javanese Jamu herbal medicine, as well as Javanese and Balinese massage.
+Spas, fitness centres, and yoga classes are available for tourists in major Indonesian cities, especially in Bali, Yogyakarta, Jakarta and Bandung.
+The Tourism Ministry of Indonesia has promoted Indonesia as a spa and wellness destination through multiple exhibitions.

-Historically, the Taman Sari of Yogyakarta is a water castle built in 1758 that functioned as a pleasure garden for Sultan Hamengkubuwono I, his concubines and the royal family.
-This palace equipped with rooms and bathing pools served as a place to cleanse, purify and energize body and soul, restricted only for the king and royals, it was pretty much an 18th-century royal spa.
-Javanese royal treatments included jamu herbal medicine, traditional massage, luluran (herbal body scrub), bathing and aromatheraphy.
+Built in 1758, the Taman Sari of Yogyakarta is a water castle that functioned as a pleasure garden for Sultan Hamengkubuwono I, his concubines and the royal family.
+This palace – equipped with rooms and bathing pools – was a place to cleanse, purify and energize body and soul, though it was restricted to the king and royals; the palace was effectively an 18th-century royal spa.
+Javanese royal treatments included Jamu herbal medicine, traditional massage, luluran (herbal body scrub), bathing and aromatherapy.

-In 2019 Indonesian Tourism Ministry is also partnering with Indonesian Health Ministry to provide health tourism, in four sectors: medical tourism, wellness tourism and Jamu, sports tourism, and health academic tourism.
+In 2019, the Indonesian Tourism Ministry partnered with the Indonesian Health Ministry to provide health tourism in four sectors: medical tourism, wellness tourism and Jamu, sports tourism, and academic health tourism.